chirpc/Portfolio/README.md

 #### Limitations

-- The lack of data on cost of services and transaction times limits our ability to fully track decision making.
+- The lack of data on the cost of services and transaction times limits our ability to fully track decision-making.

 #### Conclusions